 - They are often awarded with micro-credentials;

-- They are embedded with a digital image and identifier, that is portable.
+- They are embedded with a a line of URL, digital image and identifier, that is portable and shareable on social media and online portfolios;

 Microcredentials will be in high demand to meet the needs of the future workforce for a few reasons.
 So many skills, particularly in any industry related to tech and the digital space, are rapidly evolving.
 What may have been the most up-to-date learning or credential two years ago could now be out of date.
 Workers need to stay relevant in order to remain competitive in the current job market.